Clinical Research Deepens our Understanding of Disease

 - Metastatic Melanoma:

-The John Wayne Cancer Institute has a long track-record treating patients with primary and metastatic melanoma.
+The Saint John’s Cancer Institute has a long track-record treating patients with primary and metastatic melanoma.
 Metastatic melanoma is unique with respect to brain metastases in that surgical resection of tumors is associated with improved outcomes.
-In conjunction with our colleagues at the John Wayne Cancer Institute and The Angeles Clinic, we treat numerous patients with metastatic melanoma to the brain.
+In conjunction with our colleagues at the Saint John’s Cancer Institute and The Angeles Clinic, we treat numerous patients with metastatic melanoma to the brain.
 The Angeles Clinic has numerous active clinical trials for patients with metastatic melanoma.
 For further information, visit their website.

 - Brain Tumor Biomarker Studies: